AdityaSuresh013/Twitter-Sentiment-Analysis/README.md

 3. **Data Visualization**: Visualizing the cleaned dataset using Matplotlib
 4. **Model Selection**: Implementing various regression models (Linear Regression, Lasso, Decision Trees) to find the best performing model.
 5. **Evaluation**: Evaluating the model's performance using metrics like K Fold Cross, etc.

+##  References

+- [Sentiment Analysis on tweets with LSTM](https://www.analyticsvidhya.com/blog/2021/12/sentiment-analysis-on-tweets-with-lstm-for-beginners/) - A guide on implementing LSTM for sentiment analysis on tweet data.

 ##  License